 Your financial aid eligibility is based on your enrollment as of the Financial Aid census date.
-The census date is two business days after the add/drop deadline each semester.
+Please click here to see the academic calendars showing the Financial Aid Determination Date "FAD"/ Financial aid census date.
 Your financial aid eligibility will be calculated using your enrollment on this date.
 Please note that any classes added after this date may not be included when determining your financial aid eligibility for the semester.
 Also, classes dropped or withdrawn before funds are disbursed may not be used in determining your eligibility for the semester.

 Disbursements and Refund Checks

-Disbursements for a semester begin 10 days prior to the first day of the semester, and continue throughout the semester for students whose aid is accepted later.
+Disbursements for a semester begin approximately 3 business days prior to the first day of the semester, and continue throughout the semester for students whose aid is accepted later.
 Funds are first disbursed to the student's tuition account to pay the bill with the school.
-Students with funds left over should have a refund check made available to them within 14 days of disbursement.
-However, most checks are available about a week after disbursement.
+If a student has a credit balance from Title IV funds funds, a refund will be made to the student within 14 days.
+Most checks are available within 3-5 business days.
 Financial aid disbursements will be adjusted through the census date for students whose enrollment changes.
-Students whose enrollment changes decrease the student's financial aid eligibility will be required to pay those funds back to the College by the tuition deadline.

 Financial aid (grants and loans) will not be disbursed until the following requirements are met: